dehlen/ios-rn-prebuilt/README.md

 ### Step 5: Building the XCFrameworks and Distribute
 Open `ios-rn-prebuilt.xcworkspace` and run `build-all-xcframework` scheme.
 It will create XCFrameworks, create releases and upload the `ios-rn-prebuilt.tar.gz` into this repository.

+## Updating React-Native

+For every react-native release the changelog and upgrade helper must be checked for breaking changes.
+However for most of the updates it should be sufficient to just update the version number in package.json.